-The basics involve whole egg and milk being mixed together.
-Slices of the bread are dipped in the mixture, then fried until browned on both sides.
+The basics of making French Toast involve whole egg and milk being mixed together.
+Slices of leftover bread are dipped in the mixture, then fried until browned on both sides.
 It ends up with a custardy texture, and is served hot.

 After these basics, though, the debate starts.
 Should any sugar be added to the egg and milk mixture, or any salt and pepper, or all three?
 A flavouring extract such as vanilla or almond?
 Some say the bread should be cut thinly; some like it cut thickly.
-Some people swear that French Toast should be deep fried (that's not how it was traditionally done, but it does sound promising.)
+Some people swear that French Toast should be deep fried.

 Though all agree stale bread is the best, because fresh bread will get too soggy, there is no general agreement on what kind of stale bread.
 Enthusiasts will propose sourdough bread; Francophile purists will counter with brioche.